mgraonic/Forget-Me-Not/README.md

 import firebase from 'firebase';

 // Set the configuration for your app
-// TODO: Replace with your project's config object let config = {
+// Replace with your project's config object let config = {
   apiKey: "<API_KEY>",
     authDomain: "<PROJECT_ID>.firebaseapp.com",